comp1100/comp1100.github.io/_sources/workshops/Week_6_team_planning.md

 ### Filtering

-From the main project board, you should see a search bar with 'Filter by keyboard or by field'.
+From the main project board, you should see a search bar with 'Filter by keyword or by field'.
 Here, you can filter to see you own tasks only, by name, etc.

 One 'hidden' option is to filter by iteration.
 Type "iteration: " and then scroll down to see Iteration 1, Iteration 2, and Iteration 3.
 This is useful to focus only on tasks that are relevant in the current iteration.
 You can search "iteration:@current" for this too.

-### And your done!
+### And you're done!

 You now have a project management system that is suitable for small teams!